MicrosoftDocs/sysinternals/sysinternals/downloads/sysmon.md

 ### Event ID 22: DNSEvent (DNS query)

 This event generates when a process executes a DNS query, whether the result is successful or fails, cached or not.
+The telemetry for this event was added for Windows 8.1 so it is not available on Windows 7 and earlier.

 ### Event ID 255: Error